-Having a clean visual representation of the progress the team is making is paramount in successful project management.
-It fosters transparency and helps keep everyone on the same page.
+Having a clean visual representation of the team’s progress is paramount for successful project management since it fosters transparency and helps keep everyone on the same page.

 This is especially important when managing remote teams.

-The application of Scrumban in remote teams was tested in a 2016 empirical research.
-The aim of the study was to learn how Scrumban would influence the performance of two software development teams from Italy and Finland.
+The use of Scrumban in remote teams was tested in an empirical study on Scrumban’s impact on geographically distributed software development.
+The aim of the study was to learn how Scrumban would influence the performance of 2 software development teams from Italy and Finland.

-The researchers claimed that “Geographically distributed teams with poorly planned coordination often end up with unmatched deadlines, costs overrun, and even canceled projects”, but found that using Scrumban helped alleviate some of the major challenges of remote teams — such as:
+The researchers claimed that “geographically distributed teams with poorly planned coordination often end up with unmatched deadlines, costs overrun, and even canceled projects”.

 - Team synchronization,